2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 $$ ||a|| = \sqrt{a \cdot a}$$

-We can get a 1-unit long vector by "normalizing" it, getting a vector that is useful to affect (or indicate) direction without affecting magnitude.
-A normalized vector is usually indicated with a "hat", so the normalized vector of $a = [a_1, a_2, ..., a_n]$ is
+We can get a 1-unit long vector by "normalising" it, getting a vector that is useful to affect (or indicate) direction without affecting magnitude.
+A normalised vector is usually indicated with a "hat", so the normalised vector of $a = [a_1, a_2, ..., a_n]$ is

 $$ \hat{a} = \frac{a}{||a||} $$